 The man standing guard outside the door placed his hand near his heart and bowed his head.
 “My Lady.
 Cara is in her room.”

-Eva glanced at Dali, signaling that she knew what to do.
-“I need you to do something for me today.
+Eva glanced at Dali, signaling to her that she knew what to do.
+Turning to the guard, she said, “I need you to do something for me today.
 Go to the Grand Parlor.
 Ask one of the healers to go into Lord Rando’s office and give you the leather pouch inside the first drawer on the left.”

 The guard looked up at Eva.
 He’s never been inside the main house.
 “There are ten coins in the pouch,” Eva continued.
 “Take one coin out and give it to Tomas.
 Tell him to prepare the wagon for a long ride to Casselberry.”